 We evaluate performance of these segments based on a number of factors.
 The primary performance measures for each segment are net sales and income or loss from operations before the allocation of certain corporate level expenses.
 Operating income or loss for each segment does not include corporate general and administrative expenses, interest expense and other miscellaneous income and expense items.
-Corporate general and administrative expenses include, but are not limited to human resources, corporate legal, finance, information technology, and other corporate level related expenses, which are not allocated to any segment.
+Corporate general and administrative expenses, which are not allocated to any segment.
 Transfers of raw materials between segments are recorded at cost.
 The accounting policies of our segments are the same as those described in the summary of significant accounting policies in Note A above and in the consolidated financial statements included in our 2022 Annual Report.